0 hidden charges. 0 forex

 Three Cheers for Geographical Diversification

 If you’ve ever had a tryst with investments, you’re likely to be aware that the mantra that’s repeated day in and day out is “diversification”.
-This holds true regardless of the asset class under consideration.
+This holds regardless of the asset class under consideration.

 Given its importance, it should come as no surprise that by investing a fraction of your assets in foreign markets, you can help diversify your portfolio.
 This will help reduce your portfolio’s dependence on the Indian economy and Indian stock markets.